Land and air borders

-Persons refused entry into the territory after arriving at the border have the possibility to ask for a “full day” (jour franc) that allows them to be protected for removal for 24 hours.
+Persons refused entry into the territory after arriving at the border have the possibility to ask for a “full day” (jour franc) that allows them to be protected from removal for 24 hours.
 In the case of adults, this right must be requested, whereas under the law unaccompanied children cannot be removed before the expiry of the jour franc unless they specifically waive it.
 The jour franc does not apply to refusals of entry issued at land borders or in Mayotte since September 2018, in accordance with the modifications adopted through the 2018 reform.

 Access at the Italian land border

 A network of researchers focusing on the Italian land border was also established in 2018 to raise awareness on the issue and to establish a dialogue with civil society.
-Illegal police operations at the border have been extended from the Menton and Nice areas since 2016, to the Hautes-Alpes since 2016.
+Illegal police operations at the border have been extended from the Menton and Nice areas to the Hautes-Alpes since 2016.
 Such practices of mass arrest have had an effect on shifting migratory routes, leading migrants to take increasingly dangerous routes through the mountains.
 By way of illustration, the Italian organisation Doctors for Human Rights (MEDU) denounced at the beginning of 2021 the critical situation of migrants who attempt to reach France from Italy through the Alpine border, highlighting inter alia that snow and freezing winter temperatures make the journey through the mountains particularly dangerous.

-A preliminary inquiry into unlawful police practices in Menton was launched in February 2019, but was still pending at the beginning of 2020.
-In July 2019, several NGOs have sent documented requests to the Prosecutor in Nice and to the Special rapporteur on the human rights of the migrants in order to cease violations of fundamental rights at the French-Italian border.
+A preliminary inquiry into unlawful police practices in Menton was launched in February 2019, but was still pending at the beginning of 2022.
+In July 2019, several NGOs sent documented requests to the Prosecutor in Nice and to the Special rapporteur on the human rights of the migrants in order to cease violations of fundamental rights at the French-Italian border.

 Access at the Spanish land border

 Due to the increasing number of migrants arriving in Spain, the French-Spanish land border has become one of the main entry points to France since 2018.
 Spanish media have reported that migrants are pushed back from France to Spain without appropriate guarantees, in procedures lasting less than 20 minutes.
 Reports have shown Border Police officials controlling groups of migrants in Hendaye, placing them on board a van and leaving them at the border instead of handing them over to their Spanish counterparts.
 In February 2021, the border police illegally returned a 16-years old unaccompanied child from Bayonne (France) to Irun (Spain).
 The NGOs which reported the incident indicated that these illegal practices are recurrent and recalled that the authorities must consider the best interest of the child, in accordance with the United Nations Convention on the Rights of the Child.

 Access at airports